kaoutherab/tech-portfolio/docs/about.md

 ## VOLUNTEERING EXPERIENCE
 -  Officer at Cisco Speaks Toastmasters
--  Founder of the Career Kickoff space
+-  Founder of the Career Kickoff space to bring enthusiastic women together and drive them to achieve their career goals.
 -  Cisco Neo Panel
 -  Community Member, Open Networking Laboratory, Menlo Park, CA, USAHelp with ONOS (Open Network Operating System) development (in Java) and testing(using open source TestON (in Python)).
 2015